Just like in the meme above, this was one of the problems that would cause my insomnia, drive my depression, and keep me mentally unwell.

 A lot of the thoughts that would keep me from sleeping were deeply traumatic, reliving all my most painful memories over and over again, and analyzing them to the finest detail.
 I’d even play out a multitude of different ways these events could have gone if I’d done something different.
 Which is totally pointless because I can’t change the past.

-It wasn’t always when my mind was keeping me awake that I would fall back on writing to process my thoughts.
+It wasn’t always when my mind was keeping me awake and causing my insomnia that I would fall back on writing to process my thoughts.
 When a previous partner broke up with me (my longest relationship at that point, and still one of the longest I’ve ever had), the whole situation was bouncing around my mind every waking second.
 I decided to write everything that came to mind down on paper to get this emotional rollercoaster out of me.

 Not all of what I wrote was pleasant, as you’d expect from a sudden breakup.
 It also didn’t help that this was when my psychotic episodes and anxiety disorders had just become a permanent fixture in my life: a lot was going on for me at the time.